Scattergories (game show)

 Scattergories is an American game show on NBC daytime hosted by Dick Clark, with Charlie Tuna as announcer, that aired from January 18 to June 11, 1993.
 It is an adaptation of the board game Scattergories, featuring two teams of contestants competing to name words that fit a category or topic, and begin with a pre-determined letter of the alphabet.
 It was produced by Reg Grundy Productions and was the second to last American game show to be produced by the company.

 Gameplay

 The gameplay is an adaptation of Scattergories, a board game created by Milton Bradley.
-Two teams of four competed on each episode, one team consisting entirely of women, and a panel of five celebrities.
+Two teams of four people of the same gender (men vs women) competed on each episode, and they were accompanied by a panel of five celebrities.
 Instead of being physically present in the studio, though, the panelists videotaped their responses to the game questions in advance; they also recorded introductions for the host and dialogues leading into and out of commercial breaks.